High Risk

 Illegal, controlled, or regulated products

-If you sell unlawful, controlled, or regulated products, most companies won’t do business with you.
-Similarly, firearms, ammunition, and weapons of any kind fall under the category of high-risk by Square, as do drugs and paraphernalia if used for illegal activity.
-This includes businesses selling CBD products with Square.
-Square is also one of the strictest companies regarding the sale of pharmaceuticals.
+Most companies won’t do business with you if you sell unlawful, controlled, or regulated products.
+Similarly, firearms, ammunition, and weapons of any kind fall under the category of high-risk by Square, as do drugs and paraphernalia (this includes businesses selling CBD products with Square).
+Square is also one of the strictest companies when it comes to pharmaceutical sales.

-Square has restrictions on in-person sales of tobacco and alcohol, anything encouraging hate crimes, escort services, adult books, and various services that many other payment processors support.
+Square also places restrictions on in-person sales of tobacco and alcohol, plus any sales related to escort services, adult books, or hate-based ideology.

-Square has very tough restrictions regarding insurance or security-related products and services, including:
+Square maintains hard and fast restrictions regarding insurance or security-related products and services, including:

 • Currency exchange